FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The `TheSebastianSpecial` file contains the main TeleOp code.
 The `TeleOpMain` file contains old code for controlling the robot.

 The `MotorTester` file is used to test each motor to make sure they work correctly.
+The `ServoTester` file is used to test each servo to make sure they work correctly.

 #### Autonomous